PaulskPt/SQUiXL_MQTT_subscriber/README.md

 # MQTT message content

-In the firmware for the Unexpected Maker SQUiXL device, in the file ```src/mqtt/mqtt.h``` is defined a structure of which most of the items are used in the MQTT message.
+In the firmware for the Unexpected Maker SQUiXL device, in the file ```src/mqtt/mqtt.h``` is defined a structure of which most of the items are used in the MQTT messages that my MQTT Publisher sends.

 ```
 struct MQTT_Payload